Dinosaur: Reproductive biology

 All dinosaurs laid amniotic eggs.
 Dinosaur eggs were usually laid in a nest.
 Most species create somewhat elaborate nests which can be cups, domes, plates, beds scrapes, mounds, or burrows.
 Some species of modern bird have no nests; the cliff-nesting common guillemot lays its eggs on bare rock, and male emperor penguins keep eggs between their body and feet.
 Primitive birds and many non-avialan dinosaurs often lay eggs in communal nests, with males primarily incubating the eggs.
-While modern birds have only one functional oviduct and lay one egg at a time, more primitive birds and dinosaurs had two oviducts, like crocodiles.
+While modern birds have only one functional oviduct and lay one egg at a time, more primitive birds and other dinosaurs had two oviducts, like crocodiles.
 Some non-avialan dinosaurs, such as Troodon, exhibited iterative laying, where the adult might lay a pair of eggs every one or two days, and then ensured simultaneous hatching by delaying brooding until all eggs were laid.

 When laying eggs, females grow a special type of bone between the hard outer bone and the marrow of their limbs.
 This medullary bone, which is rich in calcium, is used to make eggshells.
 A discovery of features in a Tyrannosaurus skeleton provided evidence of medullary bone in extinct dinosaurs and, for the first time, allowed paleontologists to establish the sex of a fossil dinosaur specimen.
 Further research has found medullary bone in the carnosaur Allosaurus and the ornithopod Tenontosaurus.
 Because the line of dinosaurs that includes Allosaurus and Tyrannosaurus diverged from the line that led to Tenontosaurus very early in the evolution of dinosaurs, this suggests that the production of medullary tissue is a general characteristic of all dinosaurs.

 Fossil interpreted as a nesting oviraptorid Citipati at the American Museum of Natural History.